 - People with insufficient kidney function are at increased risk for gout.

 - Intake of alcoholic beverages, especially beer, increases the risk for gout.

-- Diets rich in red meats, internal organs, yeast, and oily fish increase the risk for gout.
+- Diets rich in red meats, internal organs, yeast, shellfish, and oily fish increase the risk for gout.